SuvanshShukla/ovgu-magdeburg/03_ISEE/02_assignments/exercise9/whiteblack_box.md

 ### 3. What is a boundary value analysis?
 Which values are suitable for carrying out a limit value analysis in the given scenario?

+Boundary value analysis is a testing technique that focuses no testing the extreme values at the edges of input ranges.
+The following values are suitable for carrying out a limit value analysis in the given scenario:

+- 100 grams
+- 102 grams
+- 176 grams
+- 0 grams
+- 99 grams